 Biosound therapy can be especially useful during the detoxification process.
-Detox can be an overwhelming first for those entering addiction treatment.
-Biosound therapy can help with discomfort during detox with the use of vibrational sound therapy.
-Before we address the benefits during detox, let’s first go over what detox is.
+Detox can feel overwhelming for some people.
+Biosound therapy can help with discomfort during detox through vibrational sound therapy.

-Detox is the process your body undergoes as it rids itself of harmful toxins accumulated through substance use.
-Our medical team will help you stop using the substance while mitigating withdrawal symptoms in a supervised environment.
+Detox is a process where your body rids itself of harmful toxins from substance use.
+At Footprints to Recovery, our medical team provides 24/7 care during detox.
+We help you stop using drugs and alcohol while easing withdrawal symptoms in a safe, comfortable setting.

-Biosound therapy during the detox process helps individuals feel more at ease mentally and emotionally.
-Withdrawal symptoms often include depression, anxiety, mental fatigue, and other physical discomfort.
-Through the use of different frequencies, these unpleasant emotions can be significantly lessened.
+Biosound therapy during detox can help you feel more at ease mentally and emotionally.
+Withdrawal symptoms often include depression, anxiety, mental fatigue, and physical discomfort.
+Through different frequencies, these unpleasant emotions can be significantly lessened.

-Biosound therapy also helps to prevent hopelessness and a lack of motivation that can lead to discharge.
-These relaxing vibrational frequencies help prevent issues that arise as a result of heightened emotions during times of stress.
+Biosound therapy also helps with hopelessness and a lack of motivation that can lead to relapse.
+Relaxing vibrational frequencies can help prevent erratic actions from heightened emotions during times of stress.

 What Other Therapies Can I Expect to Receive in Addiction Treatment?

-Addiction treatment is made up of many different key components, which include evidence-based therapies, holistic care and other treatment services.
-During addiction treatment, a variety of different therapies will be used in order to best treat both the addiction and any co-occurring disorders.
-See below for a handful of the different therapies that our recovery center offers.
+Addiction treatment is made up of many different key components, which include evidence-based therapies, holistic care, and other treatment services.
+During addiction treatment, you’ll engage in a variety of different therapies to best treat both the substance use disorder and any co-occurring disorders.
+Here are a handful of different therapies for addiction that our recovery center offers:

 Cognitive Behavioral Therapy (CBT)

-Cognitive-behavioral therapy (CBT) uses different behavioral therapies to promote the discussion of thoughts and feelings.
-CBT focuses on changing negative thinking patterns that result in undesired feelings and habits.
+Cognitive-behavioral therapy (CBT) focuses on changing negative thinking patterns that result in undesired feelings and habits.
 The link between thoughts, feelings, and behaviors is a major component of cognitive-behavioral therapy.

 Dialectical Behavioral Therapy (DBT)